 From Inlet, travel south on Route 28 for 6.2 miles, then turn right onto Rondaxe Road.
 Travel just over 0.1 mile to the trailhead parking on the left.

+A sure place to find a flock of pine siskins.
 Read our blog post, Hiking Bald Mountain, for a birder's view of this hike.

 Views will start to appear out over the Fulton Chain of Lakes well before the summit and you'll soon see the fire tower in front of you.
 The tower is open to the public and maintained by volunteers.
 The steps can be very icy and the wind quite powerful, so be prepared.